 |8/19/15||4 payment plan||9/10, 10/10, 11/10 and 12/10/15|

 |10/14/15||2 payment plan||11/10 and 12/10/15|

 Other Deferment (payment plan) guidelines include:

 The Financial Aid Office processes awards under one of two general conditions.
 Awards that can immediately be applied to your account, “real” awards, and Anticipated Aid, meaning the awards are expected but the conditions have not yet been met to qualify for their passing to your bursar account as usable credits.
 Both the immediate or “real” and the Anticipated Aid will reduce the amount owed for your tuition and fees.
 The Anticipated Award will either become "real" when all eligibility requirements are met or may be removed from your account.
-Please check your account via OneStart where both types of awards can be viewed on-line in real-time.
-Through OneStart you will see your Aid activity as it happens.
+Please check your account at One.IU where both types of awards can be viewed on-line in real-time.
 You also will be able to see details that explain reasons your aid may not have passed to your bursar account and what you can or should do about it.